-DoRIS is now integrated with the new website of the EEA and Norway Grants which was finalised by end-2012.
+DoRIS is now integrated with the new website of the EEA (and Norway) Grants.
 Programme summaries and related data on projects and programmes financed by the Grants are transferred from DoRIS to the website and will be used to provide a complete overview of the objectives and achievements of the Grants.
 Further summary reports should be developed in 2013 to ease overall understanding of performance.